sudorandom/kmcd.dev/content/posts/2024/internet-map-2024/index.md

 ## Still images
 I, of course, also generated new versions of the static maps.
 Here's the overview:

-{{< figure src="geo-mercator.webp" link="geo-mercator.svg" alt="Map of the Internet" attrlink="geo-mercator.svg" description="This map shows the locations of undersea cables and internet exchanges around the world.">}}
+{{< figure src="the-internet-map.webp" link="the-internet-map.svg" alt="Map of the Internet" attrlink="the-internet-map.svg" description="This map shows the locations of undersea cables and internet exchanges around the world.">}}

 So what are you looking at?
 The lines are submarine cables and the circles are cities with Internet Exchange Points (IXPs).